nekocode/create-android-kotlin-app/README.md

 }
 ```

-#### Others
+##### Others
-It contains the [KotterKnife](https://github.com/JakeWharton/kotterknife) and some extensions using the kotlin syntactic sugar.
+It also contains the [KotterKnife](https://github.com/JakeWharton/kotterknife) and some extensions using the kotlin syntactic sugar.
 Check the `Sugar.kt` for more details.